Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Starting at $18.68

-Our premium dandelion root is cultivated using regenerative Korean Natural Farming methods at I·M·POSSIBLE Farm in Fruita, Colorado.
+Premium Taraxacum officinale root sourced under regenerative principles.
 Each batch is third-party tested and comes with a Certificate of Analysis confirming purity and potency.
+Cut-and-sifted for fresh home preparation in decoctions, tinctures, and infusions.

-Dandelion's common French name—pissenlit (literally "piss in bed")—directly references its diuretic properties.
-Unlike pharmaceutical diuretics that often flush potassium from the body, dandelion leaves contain exceptionally high potassium levels (297 mg per 55g serving), effectively replacing what's lost through increased urination.
+Dandelion's common French name (pissenlit, literally "wet the bed") directly references its diuretic properties.
+Unlike pharmaceutical diuretics that often flush potassium from the body, dandelion leaves contain exceptionally high potassium levels (297 mg per 55g serving), effectively replacing what is lost through increased urination.
 This potassium-sparing characteristic makes dandelion a safer long-term option for individuals dealing with fluid retention.

 The combination of diuretic effects and high potassium content offers cardiovascular benefits.
 Potassium helps relax blood vessel walls, counteracting the constricting effects of sodium.
-When paired with dandelion's ability to promote fluid elimination, this creates a gentle mechanism for supporting healthy blood pressure in individuals with mild hypertension.
+When paired with dandelion's ability to support fluid elimination, this creates a gentle mechanism for supporting healthy blood pressure in individuals with mild fluid-related concerns.

 Prebiotic Properties and Gut Microbiome Support

-Dandelion root contains approximately 40% inulin by dry weight—one of nature's richest sources of this prebiotic fiber.
+Dandelion root contains approximately 40% inulin by dry weight, one of nature's richest sources of this prebiotic fiber.
 Inulin resists digestion in the upper gastrointestinal tract, arriving intact in the colon where beneficial bacteria ferment it into short-chain fatty acids.
-These fatty acids—particularly butyrate—nourish colonocytes (colon cells), reduce intestinal inflammation, and support the intestinal barrier function.
+These fatty acids (particularly butyrate) nourish colonocytes (colon cells), help reduce intestinal inflammation, and support intestinal barrier function.

 This prebiotic property also explains dandelion's traditional use for improving constipation and overall digestive comfort.
-By feeding beneficial bacteria, dandelion promotes regular bowel movements and supports optimal nutrient absorption—effects that complement its direct hepatic and biliary actions.
+By feeding beneficial bacteria, dandelion supports regular bowel movements and optimal nutrient absorption, effects that complement its direct hepatic and biliary actions.

 Anti-Inflammatory and Antioxidant Mechanisms